Stabmeqt/DataflowPOC/README.md

 ## Prerequisites
 Dataflow API should be enabled in your GCP project.
-BigTable should be pre-populated with the data from NameYear.avro (please refer https://github.com/dvalex0707/BigtableMicroservicePoc)
+BigTable should be pre-populated with the data from NameYear.avro (please refer to https://github .com/dvalex0707/BigtableMicroservicePoc)

 ## Installation
 Clone and compile.
 Fat jar will be produced.